Shim Suk-hee: 2013–2014 Season

 Shim went into her first Winter Olympics in Sochi with the declared aim of winning multiple gold medals.
 On 13 February 2014, she first competed in the 500 metres but surprisingly failed to advance out of the quarterfinals placing fourth in her heat.
 Experts believed her lack of experience under such pressure has hindered Shim from performing at her best.

 Two days later, Shim won silver in the 1500 metres.
 Shim started the 1500 m final race at the back of the pack.
 Then she first made a move with 10 laps to go, charging out to first place with Arianna Fontana right behind her.
 After Kim A-lang and Li Jianrou got tangled up midway through, Shim was comfortably in the lead.
 Shim stayed in first place until the final stretch, but Zhou Yang, the reigning Olympic 1500 m champion, zipped past Shim with two laps to go and did not relinquish the lead.

 On 18 February, Shim claimed gold in the 3000 metre relay as part of the South Korean relay team.
 With three laps to go in the final race, South Korea trailed China by a substantial margin and seemed headed toward an inevitable second place.
-However, the 17-year-old anchor for the relay team reached deep and conjured up every bit of energy.
-She zipped past Li Jianrou on the outer side of the track in the final lap, a daring move that stunned the Chinese in a nail-biting finish.
+However, the 17-year-old zipped past Li Jianrou on the outer side of the track in the final lap.

 On 21 February, Shim won the bronze medal in the 1000 metres with a total time of 1:31.027, which was 0.266 seconds behind winner Park Seung-hi and 0.216 seconds behind runner-up Fan Kexin.

 From 14–16 March 2014, Shim competed at the 2014 World Championships held in Montreal, Quebec, Canada, winning her first overall title with 102 points, placing first place in the 1000 metres, 1500 metres and 3000 metres.
 She defeated South Korean Park Seung-hi, silver medalist and Canadian Valérie Maltais who finished third in points.